Indigenous Inspired Innovative Independent

 Frank Peralto is of the Navajo tribe (Dine') and comes from a small reservation called Tohajiilee, NM.
 He grew up and went to school there.
 Growing up he loved to cook and made sure his family was fed and to this day it's not only his passion but also his way of giving back to his Dine' people.

-Kristina Stanley ( Red Cliff, Lake Superior Chippewa) began her food journey at a very young age growing up in a family that was very involved in the community and assisted in providing various community meals each year.
-Having experienced health issues involving very specific dietary needs at a young age, she began to examine her relationship with food on a much deeper level.
-She attended Northland College and studied Ecopsychology – with a focus on Horticulture Therapy.
+Kristina Stanley ( Red Cliff Band of Lake Superior Chippewa) attended Northland College where she studied Ecopsychology – with a focus on Horticulture Therapy.
 Her studies focused around food ecosystems, food access, and how an individual’s relationship with food and the natural environment affects both physical and mental health.
+Finding disparities between chefs and event organizers, she continued her studies, completing the Meeting and Event Management Program at Madison College.

-Kristina has worked in the food service industry for almost 20 years, working as a line cook, pastry chef, catering director, and other various management roles.
-Kristina also holds an Associate’s Degree in Meeting and Event Management, and works as an independent contractor planning events and conferences.
-She has also worked as a chef and marketing assistant with the Intertribal Agriculture Council and has assisted in planning various food sovereignty focused summits, conferences, and pop-up events.
+Kristina has worked in the food service industry for over 20 years, working as a line cook, pastry chef, catering director, and other various management roles.
+She is a business owner (Abaaso Foods), and works as an independent contractor planning events and conferences, and also shares her knowledge and experience as an Adjunct Instructor in the Hospitality Program at Fox Valley Technical College.
+She has also worked as a chef and marketing assistant with the Intertribal Agriculture Council, teaches community cooking classes, volunteered for many years with school garden and chef in the classroom programs and, and has assisted in planning various food sovereignty focused summits, conferences, and pop-up events.
+Follow on Instagram here.

 Brian Yazzie (aka Yazzie The Chef) is Navajo from Dennehotso, AZ on the Navajo Nation.
 Chef Yazzie has a degree in Associate in Applied Science (AAS) in Culinary Arts and is continuing his education to pursue a degree in Hospitality Management from Saint Paul College.
 He caters private events and provides cooking demonstrations utilizing healthy Indigenous foods free of colonial ingredients.
-As the Chef de Cuisine at The Sioux Chef, he enjoys collaborating with other cooks and chefs on Indigenous food projects.
+As the Executive Chef at Gatherings Cafe, he enjoys collaborating with other cooks and chefs on Indigenous food projects.
 Chef Yazzie aspires to explore old and new delectable Indigenous cuisine creations and educate all populations on the health benefits and possibilities of an Indigenous diet.
-Check out his website, Instagram, or email him.